daveRendon/skytap/README.md

 1. **Prerequisites**:
    - An active Azure subscription.
-   - An understanding of Skytap and its functionalities.
+   - A basic understanding of Skytap and its functionalities.
    - Basic knowledge of Azure services like VNets, Blob Storage, and ExpressRoute.

 2. **Select a Landing Zone (IBMi or AIX)**: